 On Social Media

-The October 11 performance of Macbeth kicks off the Met’s ninth season of Live in HD transmissions, now seen in 2,000 theaters in 68 countries.
+The October 9 performance of Mussorgsky’s Boris Godunov kicks off the Met’s new season of Live in HD transmissions.
+Find a theater near you and buy Live in HD tickets here.